powerjg/learning_gem5/part2/simplecache.rst

 Then, when we get a response, we need to add the measured latency to our histogram.
 For this, we use the ``sample`` function.
 This adds a single point to the histogram.
-This histogram automaticaly resizes the buckets to fit the data it receives.
+This histogram automatically resizes the buckets to fit the data it receives.

 .. code-block:: c++